Coronavirus Situation Report

-Once travelling to a destination is safe again, the students can travel to their host university, continue studies on-site and explore the fascinating attractions all our destinations have to offer.
+In some of our destinations, the students can travel to their host university, continue studies on-site and explore the fascinating attractions all our destinations have to offer.

 We at Asia Exchange are continuously in personal contact with our host universities to negotiate solutions that are the best for our students.
 We do everything in our power to let the autumn semester take place safely and student friendly.